andrelofgrenSU/biceps/README.md

 # Biceps - (B) Ice pStokes Solver
 Biceps is a prognostic two-dimensional full-Stokes ice-sheet solver.
 Furthermore, it comes bundled with its own FEM libraries implemented using the numerical linear algebra library [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page).
-It is mainly intended for theoretical investigation of numerical stability.
+It is mainly intended for investigating numerical stability of viscous free-surface flows.

 # Build instruction
 In the following instructions, note that commands requiring elevated privileges are prepended with a '#', and commands that can be run as regular user with a '$'.